 My family put up with a lot from me; I am not a great cook.
 Plus, I have a taste for burnt food that my family don’t particularly share.
-They have been stoic, in the main.
+They have been stoic, in the main. 🙂

-I left home at eighteen barely knowing how to boil an egg and seventeen years later I got married with just a single signature dish to my name – a lasagne I haven’t made in ages now.
+I left home at eighteen barely knowing how to boil an egg and seventeen years later I got married with just a single signature dish to my name – a lasagne I haven’t made in ages now. 🙁 My husband did all the cooking.

 When the kids came along, I dabbled a bit but was pretty quick to rely on favorites from my own childhood – fish sticks, bread sticks and little sausages that came in tins.
 (You have no idea how mortified I am to write that.)